 Why Literature?

-Contrary to popular belief, reading is still a fundamental way for leaders to develop new perspectives and start necessary conversations.
+Contrary to popular belief, reading is still a fundamental way for leaders to develop perspectives and start conversations that produce culture change.

-At Vision Speaks Press, we publish books, essays, & op-eds to educate leaders of all ages & backgrounds.
+Vision Speaks publishes books and essays to empower leaders of all ages & backgrounds.

 BOOKS